 For grades 7 to 12, Karen’s novels and short stories for teens will be highlighted, including Punch Like a Girl, Cut the Lights, The Yo-Yo Prophet, Pure, and Take the Stairs.
 Issues such as bullying, depression, social justice, and prejudice may be explored.
 Performance and visual arts are also featured in these titles.

 Karen delivers customized writing workshops for all ages – children, teens, and adults.
-Workshops typically include a discussion of specific story-writing techniques as well as inspirational writing exercises designed to generate story ideas and practise particular techniques.
+Workshops typically include a discussion of specific story-writing techniques as well as inspirational writing exercises designed to generate story ideas and practice particular techniques.
 Her technique promotes intuitive writing using a variety of stimulating activities, including word games, masks, story dice, photos, and character games.
-Writing is then shared through peer critiquing, using positive and constructive feedback techniques.
-Workshops can include:
+Writing is then shared through positive peer discussion using anti-racist feedback techniques.

 Equipment and Other Requirements

+Book talks and workshops can be virtual or in person.
 Karen is comfortable presenting in a classroom, library, or auditorium.
 She requires a microphone for large spaces or audiences, a bottle of water, and a table to display books.
 She may require a screen for presentations.
 She requests that a librarian, teacher, or other school representative be present throughout the presentation.
-Send us an email to book Karen Krossing: